 will be held.

-Families of all new students will receive an email invitation from firstname.lastname@example.org with a list of dates for iPad distribution and training.
+Families of all new students will receive an email invitation with a list of dates for iPad distribution and training.
 The sessions will be offered at a variety of times during the months of July and August.
-Upper School parents will be required to stay for the first hour; Middle School parents will need to stay for the entire training session.
+Parents should stay for the entire training session.
 New boarding students will receive their iPads and training when they arrive on campus in September unless they choose to come to campus during the summer.

 If you are away during the iPad training sessions, please contact the Technology department to arrange another time to